 But there are lots of ways to help you stay physically and mentally stronger at this challenging time.

-I offer these in no way as an alternative to following professional medical advice, but as possible useful things to explore alongside that advice during these difficult times, if you can include it safely in your lockdown regime.
+I offer these in no way as an alternative to following professional medical advice or vaccination, but as useful things to support your overall wellbeing during these difficult times.
 If nothing else, the time spent connecting with plants can have a calming effect.
 Check out this guest blog by award winning writer Sarah Thomas on how foraging helped her during the first lockdown.

 Good health and a strong immune system are best supported by the sort of biodiverse eating that foraging naturally promotes.
 Here are some things that most green spaces, including waste ground and all but the neatest gardens, are quite likely to have.
 It might be a fun project to see how many of these you can find.
 Click on the names for more information…